stronnag/mwptools/docs/manual/docs/dock.md

 ![main](images/main-window.png){: width="100%" }

-A very simple, bespoke panel comprising embedded resizeable panes has been implemented.
+A very simple, bespoke panel comprising embedded panes on a grid has been implemented.
+Opinionated settings that work in both "Standard" and "FPV View" modes are provided.
+Configuration is [described below](#side-bar-configuration).

-* The panel consists for four vertical panels
-* The top panel can hold three horizontal panes
-* The other panels can hold two horizontal panes.

-Each pane has a divider line between it and adjacent panels. **The size of individual panes may be adjusted by moving the dividers.** mwp will remember the relative sizing of the panels.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/pxWqm9QUlRk?si=An2vccYD7wrFPRfj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 The main sidebar (dock) controls are shown below.
-Please note some of these images are from the legacy version of {{ mwp }}.:
+Please note some of these images are from the legacy version of {{ mwp }}:

 ## Side Bar Items (Dockets)